COVID-19 - Travel within Italy

 Many of our past and future guests have contacted us with questions regarding travel within Italy.

 The following regulations have been set at a federal level, however regional governing bodies have the authority to set travel limits and restrictions as they see fit for their areas.
-In the beginning of June we expect the Campania Region to confirm specific details regarding whether travel into and within the region itself will be permitted.
+In July, the Campania Region re-opened travel into and within the region itself.

 Social distancing (a minimum of 1 meter between people) remains at the forefront of the preventative measures.
-Personal protective equipment (PPE) in the form of masks are required in any public area throughout Italy, as are disposable gloves in many locations.
+Personal protective equipment (PPE) in the form of masks are required inside commercial buildings, businesses, hospitals, basically all indoor public areas throughout Italy.
+Hand sanitizer is readily available in public and private areas.
 The number of guests allowed within a location at any given time has been considerably reduced to account for social distancing.

 Under the current guidelines, hotels and B&Bs who can guarantee implementation of the new social distancing guidelines have the authority to reopen.
 Bars, cafes, and restaurants within hotels will be accessible to registered guests only and large gatherings within are to be avoided.
-The majority of local accommodations in Sorrento, Capri and the Amalfi Coast areas intend to re-open in June, unless the regional authorities indicate otherwise.
+The majority of local accommodations in Sorrento, Capri and the Amalfi Coast areas re-opened in June, however many chose to remain closed for the season.